Ashutowsh/Sync-Space/README.md

 Communication is key to collaboration, and Sync Space ensures that teams stay connected through document-specific notifications and a robust commenting system.

 - **Real-Time Notifications**: Receive real-time updates whenever a document is edited or commented on.
-- **Threaded Comments**: Engage in discussions within the document itself, with comments that are directly linked to specific sections of the text.
+- **Threaded Comments**: Engage in discussions within the document itself.
 - **Live Collaboration**: Thanks to **LiveBlocks**, users can see who is viewing or editing a document in real time, fostering a sense of teamwork.

 **Tech Stack**: